dgurney/expiration/README.md

 ![image](https://github.com/dgurney/expiration/assets/12816807/f465f804-beb4-4545-8f7d-0f787e86198b)

 ## Compatibility
-It has been tested to work on 64-bit (including arm64) Windows versions as low as 7.
+It has been tested to work on Windows 10/11, and Windows 7 (with latest updates).

 ## Thanks
 https://github.com/dhrdlicka/timebomb gave me the needed memory address on a silver platter, saving a bit of time from needing to find it in the `winver.exe` disassembly.